Network and Panel Quantile Effects Via Distribution Regression

 The compact support assumption guarantees that the conditional probabilities of the events $\{y_{ij} \leq y\}$ are bounded away from zero and one, that is, the network of binarized outcomes $1\{y_{ij} \leq y\}$ is assumed to be dense.
 In the network econometrics literature \cite{charbonneau17}, \cite{Graham2017} and \cite{jochmans18} provide methods that are also applicable to sparse networks.
 Part (iv) can be slightly weakened to Lipschitz continuity with uniformly bounded Lipschitz constant, instead of differentiability.
 It covers discrete, continuous, and mixed outcomes with mass points at the boundary of the support such as censored variables.
 For the mixed outcomes, the data generating process for the mass points can be arbitrarily different from the rest of the support because the density $y \mapsto f_{y_{ij}}(y \mid \cdot)$ only needs to be continuous in the interior of $\mY$.
+Part (v) of the assumption allows for a finite (and asymptotically bounded) number of missing observations for each unit $i$, and each unit $j$.
+For example, in the trade network example only the observations with $i=j$ are missing, implying that there is one missing observation for every $i$ and for every $j$, i.e. $c_2=1$.
 If the panel is balanced, part (vi) can be stated as